The Curriculum at North Clifton Primary School

 All these areas are delivered through planned, purposeful play, which is balanced between adult-led and child-initiated activities.
 The EYFS curriculum is very practical and ensures that the children’s needs and interests are met.
-The children in the Wrens work towards the Early Learning Goals (ELG) in readiness for the National Curriculum that follows.
+The children in our Foundation Unit (Robins) work towards the Early Learning Goals (ELG) in readiness for the National Curriculum that follows.

-In the Robins (Y1-3) and Owls (Y4-6), we have developed a curriculum that ensures that all subject areas are covered in detail.
+In the KS1/Robins (Y1-2) and KS2/Owls (Y3-6), we have developed a curriculum that ensures that all subject areas are covered in detail.
 We also ensure that the children’s literacy and numeracy skills are developed across other subject areas through cross-curricular learning.
 Such learning also provides each child with the opportunities to show they have mastered the skills taught.

 To see an overview of our rolling programmes for each class, please click on the relevant tab below.